blink1073/oct2py/README.rst

 --------

 - Supports all Octave datatypes and most Python datatypes and Numpy dtypes.
-- Provides %octavemagic% for IPython, including inline plotting in notebooks.
+- Provides %octavemagic_% for IPython, including inline plotting in notebooks.
 - Supports cell arrays and structs with arbitrary nesting.
 - Supports sparse matrices.
 - Builds methods on the fly linked to Octave commands (e.g. `zeros` above).